ramigs/strapi-nuxt-article/strapi-nuxt.md

 npm install strapi-provider-email-console
 ```

-Once the installation is done, you will need to add the provider in
+Once the installation is done, you'll need to add the provider in
 `./config/plugins.js`:

 ```javascript